 Cluster Creation and Component Installation

-After installing the Apache Ambari service, the next step is to create the Big Data Cluster, including the installation of the desired services/components.
+After the Apache Ambari service installation, the next step is the creation of the Big Data Cluster, including the installation of the desired services/components.

 http://192.168.56.100:8080